austinrobichaux18/SimpleInvestmentsDatabase/README.md

 # How to run this application
 Open SSMS and create a new database named "InvestmentsDatabase"
 Open a new Query window within the new database
-Open the contents of the .sql file in this repo, or copy/paste the contents into the query window
+Open the contents of the .sql file in this database, or copy/paste the contents into the query window
 Run the Query
 Go to Programability > Stored Procedures > and Right click Execute the "Intialize and Reset Database" Stored Procedure.
 	Run this procedure.